3 Days in Warsaw – Plan the Best Warsaw Itinerary

 Afternoon: Take a Polish Food Tour

-I’ll give some more restaurant recommendations in this Warsaw itinerary, but this is the best starting point for your trip, and that’s why I recommend it for your first lunch in town.
+Soon, I’ll give more tips on where you should and shouldn’t eat up in the Warsaw itinerary, but this one is the best start to your adventure, and that’s why I highly recommend it.
 Check it out here below!

 Evening: See a Chopin Concert in Warsaw Old Town